kracr/ODPReco/README.md

 *Structural Analysis-*

 It is the one in which the OWL file of the given ontology is compared with the OWL file of all the listed ODPs.
 This is done via Doc2Vec.
-The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, ChainOf Property , Data Property etc. For doing so, OWL API is used to load the ontology and extract the axioms from it.
+The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, ChainOf Property , Data Property etc. The axioms of the ontology are extracted using the OWL API.

 *Behavioural Analysis-*

 Competency Questions are considered to be important for an ontology.
 The competency questions of an ontology are mapped with the CQs of ODPs.
+Competency questions (CQs) represent the domain knowledge that is involved in the ontology.
+They are important in the life-cycle of an ontology as these represent the requirements and the scope of an ontology.
+The CQs of the ontology are compared with the CQs of our collection to carry out the behavioural analysis.

 *Lexical Analysis-*

-It includes the mapping of  the description along with the signature (class and property names) of an ontology with those of the ODPs.
+The signature of the ontology is compared with the signature of ODPs present in our collection.
+The signature includes the names of the classes, properties and instances of an ontology.
+Apart from the signature, description (brief overview) of the ontology is also used in this analysis.

-On doing these 3 analysis, the numeric values obtained are added for each listed ODP.
+After doing the analysis of these three dimensions, the numeric values obtained are added for each listed ODP.
 So, we obtain 73 values (of ODPs) against an ontology.
 The values obtained are normalized so that they can be ranged between 0-1.
 The threshold for recommending an ODP is set at .8.
 Hence, all the ODPs having value >= .8 is listed in the recommendation.

 The 73 ODPs that are considered in our tool are available with the OWL file, Competency Questions and the Description.